Spires and top of crenelated wall of the Bodleian

 About the course

-By focusing on the institutions and processes of global governance and diplomacy, the MSc in Global Governance and Diplomacy enables students not only to develop a big-picture view of world politics but also to specialise on topical aspects and make an original contribution based on their own research.
+By focusing on the institutions and processes of global governance and diplomacy, you will not only develop a comprehensive big-picture view of world politics but also specialise on topical aspects and make an original contribution based on your own research.

 Course structure

-You take a foundation course, two option courses from a list of choices, a course on research methods, and write a dissertation.
+The course comprises a foundation course, two option courses from a list of choices, a course on research methods, and a dissertation.

 Over the duration of the course, you will benefit from a series of plenary lectures and other events.
 The speakers discuss important issues of global governance and diplomacy and/or provide research-led presentations followed by discussion.

 Most of the department's teaching takes place in small classes to encourage active participation and enable students to learn from each other.
 Teaching styles vary and include lectures, seminars, workshops, and student presentations.
-Readings for a seminar class are normally in the order of five to seven articles, or 100-150 pages per week.
+Reading for a seminar class is normally in the order of five to seven articles, or 100-150 pages per week.

 Students and staff are passionate about research for graduate dissertations, which are due in late May or early June.
 Your general and dissertation supervisor(s) will support you in your academic development and you will meet them regularly.
 In addition, you will have a college advisor whom you may consult on issues concerning your personal wellbeing.